yogeshhegde/processor-sdk-doc/source/devices/AM64X/Overview/Create_SD_Card.rst

    - boot partition
    - rootfs partition

-create-sdcard-image.sh was created to simplify this card creation process.
+create-sdcard-image.sh is provided in the Processor SDK to simplify this card creation process.
 Here are the steps on how to use the script to create a custom WIC image to place on an SD card.

 1. Install the AM64x Processor SDK on a Linux machine at <PSDK\_PATH> .